daoquan1002/GPSU-Uninstaller/README.md

 # Why do we need this module?
 - From August 2024 patch of Google Play System Update, Zygisk's rules are broken, making it unable to enable or not working properly
 - Other cases may be due to incompatible device which also lead to hardware errors such as camera, mic or newest is device can't use anything (?)
-(Please wait for the device to fully boot)...
+(Please wait for the device to fully boot)
+- Feeling unstable device performance
+- More...

 # What will be removed?
 (See details in [action.sh](https://github.com/daoquan1002/GPSU-Uninstaller/blob/main/action.sh) file)